MohammadAbuShams/ENCS3320-Network-Project1/README.md

-# ENCS3320 Computer Networks - Project #1
+# ENCS3320 Computer Networks - Project1

 ## Overview
 This project involves creating various network applications using socket programming in Java.
 It consists of three main parts: network diagnostics commands, a client-server application that communicates over TCP and UDP, and a simple web server that responds to HTTP requests.